By Anthony De Marinis, CDBC, ADT, LFDM, FFCP, VSA-DT

-- Muzzling Punching: This is when a dog will gently or very forcefully bump his nose/muzzle into the threat.
-This is known as a closed mouth bite and in some cases can be a very serious warning sign.
+- Muzzling punching: This is when a dog will gently or very forcefully bump his nose/muzzle into the threat.
+This is known as a closed-mouth bite and in some cases can be a very serious warning sign.

-- Some dogs will even do things like vigilantly looking at the threat, then look back at the resource, then again at the threat and again at the resource.
+- Some dogs will even do things like vigilantly looking at the threat, then back at the resource, then again at the threat and again at the resource.
 This is also a silent behavior that is often missed.

 Why Do Dogs Resource Guard?